Bank of America Review - Everything You Need to Know

 - Ability to make automatic transfers

 If you’re looking for a long-term savings tool, then you may consider a Certificate of Deposit (CD).
-Bank of America offers a Featured CD account, which has a 12-month term and a 0.07 percent APY with a $10,000 minimum opening deposit.
+Bank of America offers a Featured CD account, which has terms ranging from 12 to 37 months and APYs ranging from 0.07 to 2.36 percent with a $10,000 minimum opening deposit.
 Standard Term CDs are also offered.
 Features include:

 - 0.03 to 1 percent APY

 - Terms ranging from 28 days to 10 years

 - $1,000 minimum opening balance

 Bank of America’s CD rate are a bit low compared to other financial institutions.
 Do your homework and shop around before signing on the dotted line.

 Bank of America has several options when it comes to saving for retirement in an IRA.
 They offer savings IRAs, such as a Money Market IRA, a Featured CD IRA, or a Standard Term CD IRA.
 Or, if you like to invest your IRA and really get the most bang for your retirement buck, then consider an Investment IRA via Merrill Edge, Bank of America’s online, discount brokerage service.

 Keep in mind that if you are researching an investment IRA on Bank of America’s website, it will redirect you to Merrill Edge’s site.